 Curricular Design, Transformation & Evaluation

-Faculty can assist in identifying articles, and research-based resources useful for course transformation, and are also knowledgeable in best practices in dissemination of successful curricula/pedagogy.
-They can consult regarding classroom design and technologies useful in supporting best learning and teaching practices.
-In addition, they can use a range of quantitative, qualitative and mixed-methods approaches, including designing experimental, quasi-experimental and descriptive studies to assess success of programs/courses when learning goals have measurable outcomes.
-Because educational studies typically involve either a control or a pre-post design (quantitative studies), or ongoing, adaptive data collection (qualitative studies), assessment of the program needs to be integrated in program/course design from the conception of the program forward.
+Faculty can assist in identifying articles, and research-based resources useful for course transformation, and are also knowledgeable in best practices in the dissemination of successful curricula/pedagogy.
+They can consult regarding classroom design and technologies used in supporting best learning and teaching practices.
+In addition, they can use a range of quantitative, qualitative and mixed-methods approaches, including designing experimental, quasi-experimental and descriptive studies to assess the success of programs/courses when learning goals have measurable outcomes.
+Because educational studies typically involve either a control or a pre-post design (quantitative studies), or ongoing, adaptive data collection (qualitative studies), assessment of the program needs to be integrated into program/course design from the conception of the program forward.

 - Course transformation, active learning, interactive engagement (Paul, Walsh, Kelly)